 (c) Filling of Vacancies -

-(1) If a vacancy shall occur on the board of library trustees during the first 24 months of the term for which library trustees are elected, the vacancy shall be filled by special election held forthwith and no earlier than 64 days from the date the election is called; provided however, that the town council, by a vote of not less than 6 councillors, may instead vote to have the vacancy filled by appointment by the remaining members of the board of library trustees and the council president from among the voters.
+(1) If a vacancy shall occur on the board of library trustees during the first 24 months of the term for which library trustees are elected, the vacancy shall be filled by special election held forthwith and no earlier than 64 days from the date the election is called; provided however, that the city council, by a vote of not less than 6 councilors, may instead vote to have the vacancy filled by appointment by the remaining members of the board of library trustees and the council president from among the voters.

-(2) If a vacancy shall occur on the board of library trustees during the second 24 months of the term for which library trustees are elected, the vacancy shall be filled forthwith by appointment by vote of the remaining members of the board of library trustees and the council president from among the voters; provided, however, that if approved by not less than six town councilors within 14 days of the date the town council is notified of the vacancy, a special election to fill the vacancy may instead be held forthwith on a date at least 64 days from the date the election is called.
+(2) If a vacancy shall occur on the board of library trustees during the second 24 months of the term for which library trustees are elected, the vacancy shall be filled forthwith by appointment by vote of the remaining members of the board of library trustees and the council president from among the voters; provided, however, that if approved by not less than six city councilors within 14 days of the date the city council is notified of the vacancy, a special election to fill the vacancy may instead be held forthwith on a date at least 64 days from the date the election is called.

-(3) If an acting library trustee appointed under paragraphs (1) or (2) is not elected to the office at the next town election, or if the position remains vacant, the person certified by the election commission as a successful candidate to the office shall forthwith be sworn and shall serve the remainder of the vacant term for which the person was elected.
+(3) If an acting library trustee appointed under paragraphs (1) or (2) is not elected to the office at the next city election, or if the position remains vacant, the person certified by the election commission as a successful candidate to the office shall forthwith be sworn and shall serve the remainder of the vacant term for which the person was elected.

 (4) An acting library trustee appointed under paragraphs (1) or (2) shall not be entitled to have the words "candidate for reelection" printed against the person's name on the ballot at the next election.

 (d) Salary - The board of trustees may request an ordinance to provide an annual salary for its members.
-No ordinance increasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months after the biennial election of members, and it provides that such salary is to take effect with the organization of the town government following the next biennial election.
+No ordinance increasing such salary shall be effective, however, unless it shall have been adopted during the first eighteen months after the biennial election of members, and it provides that such salary is to take effect with the organization of the city government following the next biennial election.

 (e) Expenses - Subject to appropriation, the members of the board of trustees shall be entitled to reimbursement of their actual and necessary expenses incurred in the performance of their duties.